DottorPagliaccius/Xamarin.CameraX/README.md

 Porting from https://codelabs.developers.google.com/codelabs/camerax-getting-started#0

-EDIT: save photos to /Pictures/CameraX
+EDIT from Google's sample: photos are saved to /Pictures/CameraX (more confortable than using ADB to see them)